Suematsu Kenchō: Political activities

 Suematsu was elected to the Diet of Japan in 1890.
 Suematsu served as Communications Minister (1898) and Home Minister in his father-in-law Itō Hirobumi's fourth cabinet, 1900–01.
 He had married Itō's second daughter Ikuko in 1889 when he was 35 and she was 22.
 As they were from clans which had fought in the 1860s (Kokura and Chōshū), he joked about his marriage as "taking a hostage".

 Suematsu was influential in the founding of Moji port in 1889, approaching Shibusawa Eiichi for finance.
 He also worked to improve the moral standards of Japanese theatre and founded a society for drama criticism.

 Suematsu was raised to the kazoku peerage in 1895, when he was made a baron (danshaku).

 From 1904 to 1905 Suematsu was sent by the Japanese cabinet to Europe to counteract anti-Japanese propaganda of the Yellow Peril variety (e.g. Russian or German circles) and argue Japan's case in the Russo-Japanese War, much as Harvard-educated Kaneko Kentarō was doing at the request of Itō Hirobumi at the same time in the United States.
 He was promoted to viscount (shishaku) in 1907.

 Literary activities

 Suematsu was also active as a writer of English works on Japanese subjects.
-His works include the first English translation of Genji Monogatari (which he wrote while at Cambridge) and several books on aspects of Japanese culture.
+His works include the first English translation of The Tale of Genji (which he wrote while at Cambridge) and several books on aspects of Japanese culture.